nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/variation_trainingset_lr0001.png)    | ![alt](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/variation_training_set/variation_trainingset_lr0001ROC.png)

-After that the fraction of the total data available for training, testing, and validation was changed simultaneously, manteining the proportions decided at the beginning the same(training : validation : testing = 70 : 15 : 15)
+After this trial then, the fraction of the total data available for training, testing, and validation was changed simultaneously, manteining the proportions decided at the beginning the same(training : validation : testing = 70 : 15 : 15).

+So in that case is not only changing the training set, but all the available amount of data for building the model.

 something | somenthing
 :-------:|:----------:|